ZhangGroup-MITChemistry/OpenNucleome/tutorials/analysis_code/README.md

 ## Analysis code

-This folder contains the chromosome-nuclear landmarks potential optimization and chromosome-chromosome potential optimization

-chr_nuclear_landmarks contains the file calculating the DamID and TSASeq, and chromosome-nuclear landmarks potential optimization with Adam optimizer

-chr_chr contains the file calculating the chromosome-related contact probabilities, and chromosome-chromosome potential optimization with Adam optimizer
+compute_contact_prob.ipynb calls and computes the contact probabilities (DamID, TSASeq, and chr-chr), and the folder mol_info stores all the molecular information files necessary for computing contact probabilities.